 The project is a €4 million European Union project, funded via the Photonics Key Enabling Technology (KET) Information and Communication Technologies (ICT) strand of Horizon 2020.
 It is driven by medical centers of excellence together with manufacturers of OCT systems and components.

 Optical Coherence Tomography (OCT) is a non-invasive diagnostic imaging technique that uses light waves to create a cross sectional view of the retina.
 OCT is based on low-coherence interferometry, typically employing near-infrared light, to create a map of the retina.
 This technology can allow doctors to detect glaucoma-related changes in the eye in its earliest stages, before the visual field or optic disc appearance indicates that glaucoma damage is occurring.

 Ibsen supplies gratings and spectrometers for OCT

-Ibsen Photonics’ fused silica transmission gratings are well suited for HR-OCT, due to their high diffraction efficiency over a wide bandwidth.
+Ibsen Photonics’ fused silica transmission gratings are well suited for SD-OCT, due to their high diffraction efficiency over a wide bandwidth.
 Furthermore, Ibsen’s transmission gratings provide unbeatable thermal stability and low polarization dependency.
 Ibsen can build a customized spectrometer based on your specific requirements.